A Comprehensive Guide On How to Start a Trucking Company

 You will then need a process agent to represent you in court.
 If you plan to have your trucking company serve multiple states, you’ll need a process agent for each state.
 The FMCSA has a list of process agents, and that person will be responsible for completing Form BOC-3 on behalf of your business.

-One of the biggest questions you’re probably facing is how to actually fund your trucking business.
-An investment of somewhere around $20,000 can get you started on the essentials.
-This would potentially include the cost of insurance, permits, state-specific payments, and vehicle down payments.
+One of the biggest questions you’re probably facing is how to actually fund your trucking company.
+An investment of somewhere around $20,000 can get you started.
+This would potentially include the cost of insurance, permits, state-specific payments, and a vehicle down payment.

-There are a variety of options for funding your company, including lenders who can provide you with those essential assets.
+There are a variety of options for finding funding your trucking company, including lenders who specialize in making loans to the trucking industry.
 Another option is to use a home equity line, sell property, or use your personal savings if these are viable solutions for you.

 In order to approach a lender, you should calculate your earning potential.
-You’ll first need to establish how much you plan on charging.
+You’ll first need to establish how much you plan on charging your customers.
 This should be based on miles per thousands of tons of cargo that you will be transporting.

 It will be important for you to charge a competitive rate to win over new clients, and your prices should be negotiable.
 You can also have different price ranges for different types of customers.
 It’s also important for your prices to be high enough that you can make a profit.

-When financing and budgeting, just keep interest rates and payments in mind.
+When working on your budget and if you have financing in place, remember to keep interest rates and future loan payments in mind.
 You’ll need to make monthly or annual payments on things like registration, truck payments, cost of living on the road, etc.

 Additionally, determine a location for your office.
 You will need somewhere to park your truck and this might depend on if you’re a solo driver and business owner or if you plan to employ drivers.
 Also, the more trucks you have, the more difficult it will be to find a space.